Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Dynamic analysis of integrated betas

 \subsubsection{Estimation procedure based on high-frequency data and a low-frequency structure}

-According to the strong auto-regressive structure of the $RIB_i$'s in Figure \ref{Figure-1}, we now assume that integrated market betas follow the DR Beta model defined in \eqref{eq:DRBeta}.
-As the impact of the martingale difference term $D_i$ is negligible in the asymptotic sense, the $RIB_i$'s can be the observable proxies for the $h_i(\theta)$'s.
-Thus, to estimate the true parameters $\theta_0=(\omega_0, \gamma^{g}_{0,1}, \ldots, \gamma^{g}_{0,q}, \alpha^g_{0,1},\ldots, \alpha^g_{0,p\vee q})$, we consider the well-known ordinary least squares estimation, which compares the proxies and conditional expectations, as follows:
+According to the strong autoregressive structure of the $RIB_i$'s in Figure \ref{Figure-1}, we now assume that integrated market betas follow the DR Beta model defined in \eqref{eq:DRBeta}.
+To estimate the true parameters $\theta_0=(\omega_0, \gamma^{g}_{0,1}, \ldots, \gamma^{g}_{0,q}, \alpha^g_{0,1},\ldots, \alpha^g_{0,p\vee q})$, we consider the well-known ordinary least squares (OLS) estimation, which compares the conditional expectations of integrated betas and its non-parametric estimators $RIB_{i}$'s as follows:

+The difference between the $h_{i}(\theta)$ and the $RIB_{i}$ can be decomposed into the martingale difference and the estimation error.
+The estimation error is asymptotically negligible.
+Furthermore, with some technical assumptions, the martingale difference terms have a negligible effect on the estimation result.
+Thus, the $RIB$ estimator can be utilized as the proxy of $h_{i}(\theta)$.
 To harness the quasi-likelihood function above, we first need to evaluate the conditional expectation term $h_i(\theta)$.
 Unfortunately, the true integrated betas are not observable.
 Thus, we adopt their non-parametric estimators $RIB_{i}$ to evaluate $h_i(\theta)$ as follows:

 Then, we define the quasi-likelihood function as follows:

 and estimate the model parameters by maximizing the quasi-likelihood function $\hat{L}_{n,m}(\theta)$ as follows:

 where $\Theta$ is the parameter space of $\theta$.